John Gerard (Jesuit): Later life

 For the next eight years he continued his ministry among the English people before he was recalled to the continent to train Jesuits for the English Mission.
-He was accused by Robert Catesby's servant Thomas Bates of complicity in the Gunpowder Plot.
+He was accused by Robert Catesby's servant Thomas Bates of complicity in the Gunpowder Plot; in May 1604 he had celebrated Mass with two of the plotters, John and Christopher Wright, at the Duck and Drake Inn in The Strand ignorant of their purpose after the plotters had met in another room of the Inn and swore themselves to secrecy.
 While on the run, Gerard stayed at Harrowden again.
 While hiding in a priest hole during a nine-day search of the house, he wrote a refutation of Bates' charges, and arranged to have it printed and scattered about the streets in London.
 He eventually escaped from there to London.
 He left the country with financial aid from Elizabeth Vaux, slipping away disguised as a footman in the retinue of the Spanish Ambassador, on the very day of Henry Garnet's execution.
 Gerard continued the work of the Jesuits in Europe, where he wrote his autobiography on the orders of his superiors.
-He died in 1637, aged 73, at the English College, Rome, a seminary.
+He died in 1637, aged 72, at the English College, Rome, a seminary.